ch-stark/argocdpoliciesblog/blog.md

   Please check here for more [examples](https://github.com/stolostron/governance-policy-framework/blob/main/doc/configuration-policy/README.md#basic-usage) regarding the previous points.

   One of the most interesting usecases here is to delete the kubeadmin-secret from the managed-clusters.

+  The capability to delete objects is enhanced by specifying a prune-behaviour so you can decide what should happen with the objects once you delete them.
+Please review here [Prune Object Behavior](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/governance/governance#cleaning-up-resources-from-policies)

 * RHACM's Governance framework provides the option to group objects to certain sets (PolicySets), a feature which has both UI and Gitops-Support
   - See how PolicySets can be configured using [PolicyGenerator:](https://github.com/stolostron/policy-collection/blob/main/policygenerator/policy-sets/community/openshift-plus/policyGenerator.yaml#L154)